With more and more adults preferring a shower over a bath, some wonder if taking the bathtub out of their master bathroom is a good idea.

 Your average person considers a full bathroom as a room with a sink, toilet, and a place to bathe, being a bathtub or shower.

 But for those in real estate, a full bath must have all four components (toilet, sink, shower, and bathtub) to be considered a full bath.
-If the bathroom lacks a bathtub, they instead call it a ¾ bath.

-It can get confusing.
 Usually, if you are dealing with someone in real estate, a bathroom without a tub will be called a ¾ bath, while someone selling their home on their own will simply call it a full bathroom.

-Things to Consider If You Should Remove a Bathtub During a Bathroom Remodel
+Things to Consider if You Should Remove a Bathtub During a Bathroom Remodel

 Is There Another Bathtub in the House?